 It wasn’t until McCombs graduated college that she found out her dad, a software engineer, actually earned a sizable yearly salary.
 So why was her mother so tight-fisted?
-It stemmed from her dirt-poor childhood on a farm with a dad who was a sharecropper with many children to feed.
-That sense of scarcity clung to her—and she in turn passed along her money worries to her daughter.
+It stemmed from her dirt-poor childhood on a farm with a dad who had many children to feed.
+That sense of scarcity clung to her — and she in turn passed along her money worries to her daughter.

 “I have a strict budget,” McCombs says.
-She can afford to upgrade her lifestyle, yet the idea of spending more than the bare minimum gives her "this manic feeling, mixed with dread and a twinge of excitement,” she explains.
-She lives on $2 frozen dinners, can't bring herself to replace old clothes and has put off investing in pricey necessities, like a laptop.
+She can afford to upgrade her lifestyle, yet she lives on $2 frozen dinners, can't bring herself to replace old clothes and has put off investing in pricey necessities, like a laptop.

 Your Money DNA

 McCombs internalized her mom's extreme frugality, and she's now playing out the exact same pattern she grew up with.
 It's something many of us do without realizing it.
 “Our research shows that the money patterns we observe in childhood are the primary source driving our financial decision-making later in life,” says Edward Horwitz, Ph.D., CFP®, associate professor of behavioral finance at Creighton University Heider College of Business.